Majorana vortex phases in time-reversal invariant higher-order topological insulators and topologically trivial insulators: Discussion and Summary

 In our theoretical models, the presence of a single MZM at a vortex core requires that \(\mu_c^{(1)} \neq \mu_c^{(2)}\), a condition arising from \(\lambda \neq 0\).
 We emphasize that this requirement can generally be satisfied in solid-state materials exhibiting double band inversions.
-In a TI subsystem, the critical chemical potential of vortex phase transition is determined by bulk state properties, including Fermi velocity, bulk energy gap, and energy levels \cite{Hosur2011}.
+In an TI subsystem, the critical chemical potential of the vortex phase transition is determined by the properties of the bulk state, including the Fermi velocity and the bulk energy gap \cite{Hosur2011}.
 Within a system featuring double band inversions, these properties are generally different between the two TIs, naturally resulting in \(\mu_c^{(1)} \neq \mu_c^{(2)}\).
-Consequently, it is reasonable to anticipate the emergence of MVEMs in real materials.
+In addition, the chemical potential $\mu$ must lies within the energy window bounded by $\mu_c^{(1)}$ and $\mu_c^{(2)}$.
+Although fulfilling this condition in realistic materials presents certain experimental challenges, it remains experimentally feasible.
+In superconducting thin flim, $\mu$ can be tuned using gate voltages, chemical doping, or the proximity effect from the substrate.
+The precise location of the topological region for $\mu$ depends on the specific band structures of materials; therefore, it would be interesting to compute the topological phase diagram for realistic material.

+We emphasize that the emergence of MVEMs in our THOTI proposals shares the same underlying mechanism as in the Fu-Kane model: the spin-momentum locking of surface states gives rise to an effective $p$-wave pairing.
+In THOTIs, although gapless surface states are absent, the surfaces host gapped Dirac cones that retain spin-momentum locking.
+When proximity-coupled to an $s$-wave superconductor, these gapped surface states acquire an effective $p$-wave pairing, thereby enabling MVEMs.
+From a bulk perspective, a vortex line can be regarded as a quasi-one-dimensional superconducting system in the D symmetry class, which hosts a $\mathbb{Z}_2$ topological classification.
+When the bulk energy gap can be tuned, for instance, by varying the chemical potential, a topological phase transition can occur, leading to the appearance of MVEMs.

 In summary, we present a comprehensive study of Majorana vortex phases in both intrinsic and extrinsic THOTIs, which can be viewed as double TIs with additional mass terms.
 We demonstrate that these additional mass terms induce only minor modifications to the vortex phase transitions of the two TI copies, allowing MVEMs to emerge under appropriate conditions.
 Furthermore, we show that Majorana vortex phases can be realized in topologically trivial insulators, including double TIs or TI with a uniform Dirac mass for surface states.
 Our findings substantially expand the scope of materials to realize Majorana vortex phases, encompassing both topologically nontrivial and trivial systems with gapped surfaces.